Deborah Johnson: Chair of the Board

 Dr Tim Coats is Professor of Emergency Medicine in Leicester and chairs the Trauma Audit and Research Network (TARN).
 His research is focused on better organisation of NHS services for severely injured patients and better ways of stopping bleeding after injury.

-Richard Cuerden is the Chief Scientist and Research Director at the UK’s Transport Research Laboratory (TRL).
+Richard Cuerden is Director of the UK’s TRL Academy.
 He has worked in the field of applied road and vehicle safety research for more than 20 years and leads a diverse portfolio of research and consultancy projects.

 Kris Gledhill practised law in the USA and then England and Wales before becoming an academic lawyer in New Zealand, where he is now based at AUT Law School in Auckland.

 Steven McIntosh is a Professor of Economics at the University of Sheffield.
-He teaches and researchers in the area of education and its effects on individuals' outcomes in the labour market.
+He teaches and researches in the area of education and its effects on individuals' outcomes in the labour market.

-Frances has 24 years Police service, and is the National Police Chiefs Council Capability Manager for Forensic Collision Investigation.
-Using her forensic background and strategic knowledge of Collision Investigation she currently leads a national project to raise standards and achieve ISO accreditation for the profession whilst being committed to improving the services provided to victims and families of fatal and serious road traffic collisions.
+Frances has 24 years of experience working for the Police service, and is the National Police Chiefs' Council Capability Manager for Forensic Collision Investigation.
+Using her forensic background and strategic knowledge of collision investigation she currently leads a national project to raise standards and achieve ISO accreditation for the profession, while being committed to improving the services provided to victims and families of fatal and serious road traffic collisions.